How UUCB Works Financially

 We also draw about 6% of our revenue from our endowment ($65,000).
 In an ongoing effort to increase our sustainability in our current facility, the board has continued to earmark a portion of endowment revenues toward providing a fund to support maintenance and upkeep of our nine-acre campus and buildings.

 Last year we had approximately 375 members (as of Feb 1, 2016) and received 205+ pledges from member and friend families.
 Our challenge goal last year raised overall pledging significantly, and we need to sustain those levels.
 This works out to about a $2,534/year ($203/month) as the average, or $1600/year ($133/month) as the median.
 The highest pledge we received was $23,000 (doubling last year’s pledge).
 The lowest was under $20.
 To meet our budget we need to sustain these averages and raise them if possible.
 Our membership is still under 400 as of Feb 1, 2017.
-Additionally, if we consider adding in the unfunded maintenance reserve it comes out to $2250 per member ($4,350 per pledging household).
+Additionally, if we consider adding in the unfunded maintenance reserve our operational costs come out to $2250 per member ($4,350 per pledging household).
 Sobering numbers, but this is our reality, and knowing it is the first step to changing it!
 Let’s do it!

 We ask people to pledge or donate from 2 to 10% or more of their adjusted gross income.
-As one friend put it – we are asking for a gift from you that is SIGNIFICANT to you; a gift that is an expression of the value you place on what this church offers in the world, in the community, in your spiritual and family life.
+As one friend put it, we are asking for a gift from you that is SIGNIFICANT to you; a gift that is an expression of the value you place on what this church offers in the world, in the community, in your spiritual and family life.